-2Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+1 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-3 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2021)
+2 Data source: Johnson T M and Zurlo G A, eds, World Christian Database (Leiden/Boston: Brill, accessed April 2022)

-Syria is a Muslim-majority country and 74% of all Muslims are Sunni, while 13% are Alawi, Ismaili and Shia.
+Muslims are Sunni, while 13% are Alawi, Ismaili, and Shia.
 There is no official state religion, though the Constitution states that the president must be Muslim and that Islamic jurisprudence shall be a major source of legislation.
 Christians enjoy reasonably good standing in government-controlled areas, though activities that could be construed as proselytism are restricted.
 The assumption that Christians are pro-government (often correct, not least because of fear of alternatives) contributes to this tolerance.
 Within opposition-controlled areas, Christians have been significantly affected.
 In the predominantly Kurdish areas in the north, historical Christians have reasonable living conditions.
+In the Autonomous Administration of North and East Syria (AANES), Muslims are officially allowed to change their faith and register as Christians.
+However, the Syrian government does not recognize this registration.